 Eukaryotes are organisms that hold their chromosomes in a nucleus.
-Most species are eukaryotes.
-In fact, eukaryotes have many other things (organelles) in them beside a nucleus but, by definition, all eukaryotes have a nucleus.
+Eukaryotes have many other things (organelles) in them beside a nucleus but, by definition, all eukaryotes have a nucleus.
 People are eukaryotes.

 Prokaryotes do not have a nucleus so their genetic material is free to float around throughout the cell.
-All bacteria, including "blue-green algae", are prokaryotes.
-Everything else that's alive is a eukaryote.
-(Viruses are not alive.)

-All prokaryotes have a single, "naked" [no bound proteins - just naked] (double) strand of DNA, as a circular chromosome.
+All prokaryotes have a single, "naked" [no bound proteins] (double) strand of DNA, as a circular chromosome.
 Prokaryotes have only one type of cell division - fission.
-It's really nothing more than cell division but let's discuss the specifics of fission as it applies to prokaryotes.
 Before fission the cell makes a copy of its DNA so that it now has two copies of its genetic material.

 One copy is distributed to each half of the cell.
-One copy of DNA goes to each side o f the cell.
+One copy of DNA goes to each side of the cell.
 Then a membrane and cell wall form dividing the cell in two.
 Any other materials inside the cell are distributed between the two halves at random.
 What matters is that both cells end up with identical copies of genetic information.
-That's why there are mechanisms in place to ensure that each cell gets a copy of the chromosome DNA.